ljw1004/csharpspec/csharp/interfaces.md

     }
 }
 ```
-the invocation `n.Add(1)` selects `IInteger.Add` by applying the overload resolution rules of §7.5.3.
+the invocation `n.Add(1)` selects `IInteger.Add` by applying the overload resolution rules of [Overload resolution](expressions.md#overload-resolution).
 Similarly the invocation `n.Add(1.0)` selects `IDouble.Add`.
 When explicit casts are inserted, there is only one candidate method, and thus no ambiguity.

 In the example
 ```csharp